nazmulidris/developerlife.com/_posts/2018-08-16-algorithms-in-kotlin-5.md

 ## Undirected graphs

 Here's code in Kotlin that describes undirected graphs with an adjacency list to represent the edges.
-For more info, checkout this [website](https://www.geeksforgeeks.org/graph-and-its-representations/).
+For more info, check out this [website](https://www.geeksforgeeks.org/graph-and-its-representations/).

 - The adjacency list is stored in a `HashMap`, which holds a `HashSet` of nodes.